Credit card protection

 If you’ve bought something using your credit card, the credit card issuer and the merchant may be equally liable for compensating you if things go wrong.
 For example, if there's a breach of contract or misrepresentation by the merchant against you, you may be able to successfully claim a refund.

 It applies when the total purchase price of the goods or services is over £100 but not more than £30,000 and all or part of the purchase price was made using a credit card.

 - You use a debit card instead of a credit card.
 Purchases made by debit card aren't covered under Section 75.
 Instead they're covered by the chargeback system.
 Cheques and cash are also excluded under Section 75.

 - The contract value is lower or higher than the threshold.
-Claims are limited to goods or services where the total purchase price is between £100 and £30,000 and all or part of the purchase price was paid using a credit card.
+Claims are limited to goods or services where the total purchase price is over £100 but not more than £30,000 and all or part of the purchase price was paid using a credit card.

 - You use your credit card to make a cash withdrawal rather than paying the supplier by credit card.
 Because you’re using your credit card to borrow cash, there’s no retailer involved in the process so there's nothing to link the creditor (MBNA) to the merchant.

 Payments made via third parties - sometimes a business taking payment is acting as an agent for the actual supplier.
 When this happens, Section 75 may not apply and you may not be able to claim against the credit card provider.
 So where possible, make any credit card payment direct to the company actually supplying the goods or services.